Canadian Housing Statistics Program (CHSP)

 Residency status of residential property, category

-Residency status is assigned based on whether the owner is an individual or a non-individual.
-An individual is considered a resident if his or her primary dwelling is in the economic territory of Canada.
-Conversely, an individual is considered a non-resident if his or her primary dwelling is outside the economic territory of Canada.
-Non-individuals are considered residents if they engage in economic activities from a location in the economic territory of Canada.
-Conversely, non-individuals are considered non-residents if they do not engage in economic activities from a location in the economic territory of Canada.
+Residency status is assigned based on whether the owner is a person or an entity included in the classification of 'business and government' (such as corporations, governments, sole proprietorships and partnerships, and other legal types).
+A person is considered a resident if his or her primary dwelling is in the economic territory of Canada.
+Conversely, a person is considered a non-resident if his or her primary dwelling is outside the economic territory of Canada.
+An entity classified as 'business and government' is considered a resident if it engages in economic activity from a location in the economic territory of Canada.
+Conversely, it is considered a non-resident if it does not engage in an economic activity from a location in the economic territory of Canada.

-Residential property refers to all land and structures intended for private occupancy, whether on a permanent or a temporary basis.
+Residential property refers to all land and structures intended for private dwelling purposes, whether on a permanent or a temporary basis.
 A residential property may have more than one owner.

 The data for this variable are reported using the following classifications and/or lists: